delwink/dogefetch/README.md

 Licensing
 ---------

-This script is licensed under the terms of the MIT license.
+This script is free software, licensed under the terms of the MIT license.
 See LICENSE for more information.